Oliver1703dk/flood_detection_system/README.md

 The Jetson service should be a lightweight Python process that:

-1. Connects to the same MQTT broker and subscribes to `inference/request` and publishes to `inference/response/<job-id>` using QoS 1.
+1. Runs (or connects locally to) the Jetson-hosted MQTT broker and subscribes to `inference/request`, publishing to `inference/response/<job-id>` using QoS 1.
 2. Accepts JSON payloads with fields `{ "task": "yolo" | "llm", "tier": "small", "image_b64": "...", "metadata": {...} }`.
 3. For `task == "yolo"`, loads all available YOLOv8 models for the requested tier (TensorRT preferable), runs inference on each, aggregates the results using the same logic as the Pi, and returns `{"detections": [...], "id": <job-id>}` with the same detection schema produced by `ResultFormatter`.
 4. For `task == "llm"`, invokes the configured LLM or vision model, returning `{ "prediction": 0|1|2, "id": <job-id> }`.